quantling/pyndl/doc/source/quickstart.rst

 .. warning::

-    If you are using a other operating system then Linux this process can be more difficult.
+    If you are using any other operating system than Linux this process can be more difficult.
 Check out :doc:`installation` for more detailed installation instruction.
     However, currently we can only ensure the expected behaviour on Linux